Post

 \[(u^{\prime\prime}y_1 + 2u^\prime y_1^\prime + uy_1^{\prime\prime}) + a(u^\prime y_1 + uy_1^\prime) + buy_1 = 0\]

-Rearranging terms with $u^{\prime\prime}$, $u^\prime$, and $u$:
+Grouping the terms by $u^{\prime\prime}$, $u^\prime$, and $u$ gives

 \[y_1u^{\prime\prime} + (2y_1^\prime + ay_1)u^\prime + (y_1^{\prime\prime} + ay_1^\prime + by_1)u = 0\]